yvrxbt/vertex-ob/README.md

 2. **Orderbook Builder:** Develop a class to process and build the orderbook from the streamed updates.

 3. **Entrypoint / Orderbook Display:** Provide an entry point to the application that displays the assembled orderbook *live* to the user.
-We will run your code from this entry point and compare the output to a live Vertex orderbook to judge accuracy.
+This can be printed to the terminal.
+The quality of the display is not the focus of the case study, however it will be used to verify correctness of your OB building approach.

 ## Implementation Details